-The Finance Director, as School Safety Officer, ensures that:
+The Bursar, as Health and Safety Officer, ensures that:

-- all appropriate legislation, safety directives, procedures and safe working practices are incorporated into the School's policy, and that all areas of the School are kept informed of any changes in legislation. - the School's Health and Safety Policy Statement is in line with legislative requirements. - the Governors are advised on all aspects of health and safety legislation, regulations, codes of practice and safe working practices.
+- all appropriate legislation, safety directives, procedures and safe working practices are incorporated into the School's policy, and that all areas of the School are kept informed of any changes in legislation. - the School's Health and Safety Policy Statement is in line with legislative requirements.

-all accidents resulting in injury to employees, pupils and members of the public or damage to plant or equipment are investigated, the cause determined and preventative action recommended where possible.
+- the Governors are advised on all aspects of health and safety legislation, regulations, codes of practice and safe working practices. - all accidents resulting in injury to employees, pupils and members of the public or damage to plant or equipment are investigated, the cause determined and preventative action recommended where possible.

-The Estate Manager, Senior School Nurse, Director of Studies, Director of Music and Hall Manager
+The Estates Manager, Head of Pastoral Care, Director of Studies, Director of Music and Hall Manager: